PopulateTools/gobierto/docs/liquid-templates.md

 [Liquid](https://github.com/Shopify/liquid) is very popular template engine written to be simple and secure.

-Gobierto implements a few Liquid tags to embed dynamic content in the site HTML blocks.
-In the future, all Gobierto templates will be fully customizable using Liquid and the administrator UI.
+Gobierto implements a few Liquid tags to embed dynamic content in the site HTML blocks and templates will be fully customizable using Liquid and the administrator UI.

 ## Available liquid tags